Mining with Zebra in Docker

 environment variable when you are starting the container, as we

 did with the ZF funding stream address above.
-The address we used starts with the prefix t1
+The address we used starts with

-for the rewards.
+your own address for the rewards.

 The port we mapped between the container and the host with the -p